December 31, 2009

 Stephanie Squared: 2009, Oil on Canvas, 16 x 16"

+I'm back at Studio Incamminati for the Winter Portrait Class with Instructor Kerry Dunn.
 This is my third consecutive workshop there and I have seen much improvement in my drawing, shape, form, and edges ability.

 Our first night is a one-night pose where we develop a grisaille of darks and lights on a neutral toned gray background.
 The model, Maria, had on a red Bandanna and funky metal earrings.